-is subject to a Federal, isolation order related to has been advised by a self-quarantine related o COVID-19; health care provider to is caring for his or her child whose school or place of care is closed (or child care provider is unavailable) due to COVID-19 related reasons; or is experiencing any other substantially-similar 3. is experiencing COVID a medical diagnosis; -19 symptoms and is seeking condition specified by the U.S. Department of Health and Human Services.
-4. is caring for an individua in (1) or self-quarantine l subject to an order described as described in (2);
+- 1. is subject to a Federal, State, or local quarantine or isolation order related to COVID-19; - 2. has been advised by a health care provider to self-quarantine related to COVID-19; - 3. is experiencing COVID-19 symptoms and is seeking a medical diagnosis; - 4. is caring for an individual subject to an order described in (1) or self-quarantine as described in (2); - 5. is caring for his or her child whose school or place of care is closed (or child care provider is unavailable) due to COVID-19 related reasons; or - 6. is experiencing any other substantially-similar condition specified by the U.S. Department of Health and Human Services.

-ENFORCEMENT
+► ENFORCEMENT